 • 1 teaspoon fine sea salt

-• 1/2 cup cubed unsalted butter, cool room temperature
+• 12 tablespoons cubed unsalted butter, room temperature

 • 3 large eggs, room temperature

-• 1 small drop of red food coloring
+• 1 small drop of red food coloring, optional, if you want a pink color

 Strawberry Swiss Meringue Buttercream